Kikobeats/count/README.md

 ## Database

 The service is backed at [Firebase](https://firebase.com/).
-You need to create an account (they are free!) and copy some relevant values you can find in your [Firebase accounts tab](https://console.firebase.google.com/project/_/settings/serviceaccounts/adminsdk).
+You need to create an account (it's free!) and copy some relevant values you can find in your [Firebase accounts tab](https://console.firebase.google.com/project/_/settings/serviceaccounts/adminsdk).

 ### FIRESTORE_PROJECT_ID